Sylvain-Bugat/RundeckMonitor/README.md

 ## Configuration

-Copy the sample configuration file `rundeckMonitor.properties` in the 'target\' directory and configure these parameters:
+Edit the sample configuration file `rundeckMonitor.properties` in the 'target\' directory and configure these parameters:

 	rundeck.monitor.url=